SAASphysics/course-physics/README.md

-Base template for the physics course website at SAAS,using the pelican blog engine.
+Course website for Physics A, a college-level, algebra based physics class taught at Seattle Academy, using the pelican blog engine.

 Currently using a modification of the elegant theme, elegant-course.